wasp-lang/wasp/web/docs/testing.md

 ## Test File Structure

 Unit tests should live under your `src/client` directory and have an extension that is compatible with [these glob pattern defaults](https://vitest.dev/config/#include).
+Some of the files Vitest would pick up automatically: `yourFile.test.ts` or `YourComponent.test.jsx`.

 Within test files, you can import things to test using relative paths.
+For example, if you made a component called `Counter.jsx`, now you can test it by adding a file alongside it called `Counter.test.jsx`, which would just import from `'./Counter'`.

 ## Running Tests